braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 The length of the URL will be determined by the type of tracking that is enabled:
 - **Basic tracking** enables campaign-level click tracking.
 Static URLs will have a length of 20 characters, and dynamic URLs will have a length of 25 characters.
 - **Advanced tracking** enables campaign-level and user-level click tracking.
-Clicks will also generate an [SMS Click Event]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) sent via Currents.
+Clicks will also generate an [SMS click event]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/) that is sent through Currents.
 Static URLs with advanced tracking will have a length of 27–28 characters and allow you to create segments of users who have clicked on URLs.
 For dynamic URLs, they will have a length of 32–33 characters.

 Links will be shortened using our shared short domain (`brz.ai`).
 An example URL may look something like this: `https://brz.ai/8jshX` (basic, static) or `https://brz.ai/8jshX/2dj8d` (advanced, dynamic).
 Refer to [Testing](#testing) for more information.